bsdphk/Ntimed/README.rst

 background -- from which point you can trust your clock to be good.)

-In the next 30-60 seconds, the PLL will eliminate any residual phase error and from this point in time, your computers clock should be good to a few milliseconds, depending on the quality of the servers.
+In the next 30-60 seconds, the PLL will eliminate any residual phase error and from this point in time, your computer's clock should be good to a few milliseconds - depending on the quality of the servers.

-After about 5-10 minutes, the PLL will have integrated the frequency error of your computers crystal, and the PLL will start to "stiffen" to minimize the amount of steering necessary to keep the clock aligned to the servers.
+After about 5-10 minutes, the PLL will have integrated the frequency error of your computer's crystal, and the PLL will start to "stiffen" to minimize the amount of steering necessary to keep the clock aligned to the servers.

-If you are using distant or very distant servers, things will take longer.
+If you are using distant or very distant servers, it will take longer time before the PLL stiffens.

 Packet traces and simulations